dwellir-public/rpc-perf/report.md

 - Non-lineal scalability of the service, often with an identified max number of concurrent connections, which would vary between operators, but generally would be considered  too low.
 - Perception of non-utilization of available hardware resources (CPU cores).

-We also received feedback from members of the community regarding node settings that could impact the node performance of the deployments:
+We also received feedback from members of the community regarding node deployment settings that could impact its performance:

 - database cache settings.
 - libp2p number of peer connections.